au-research/raido/api-svc/doc/cnri-handle-mint.md

-with the correct implmentation at startup time (either a a customisation property for [ApiConfig.java](../spring/src/main/java/raido/apisvc/spring/config/ApiConfig.java) or prehaps each registration agency could inherit from ApiConfig to customise their own setup (RaidoApiConfig, SurfApiConfig, etc.)
+with the correct implmentation at startup time (either a a customisation property for [ApiConfig.java](../spring/src/main/java/raido/apisvc/spring/config/ApiConfig.java) or perhaps each registration agency could inherit from ApiConfig to customise their own setup (RaidoApiConfig, SurfApiConfig, etc.)